Destiny-IT-guy/linux-basic/Folders and Files/README.md

 drwxrwxr-x 2 test test      4096 Dec  7 23:47 FTP
 ```

 The files named ftp is a folder.
-The first set of letter define the permision of the file owner.
-The second define permision of the group and third define other user.
-The first test define the owner of the file the second define the Group. if I wanted to manualy do all of that to a new directory I would do the following.
+The first set of letter define the permission of the file owner.
+The second define permission of the group and third define other user.
+The first test define the owner of the file the second define the Group.
+If I wanted to manually do all of that to a new directory I would do the following.

 ```bash
 chmod 775 FTP/